mbeaudor/New_website/content/project/example/index.md

 along with soil physical processes for volatilization are developed and parameterized into ORCHIDEE.
-Global agricultural ammonia emissions from CAMEO reach 44 TgN yr−1 and the evaluation shows a highly correlated seasonal cycle with IASI derived-emissions (Infrared Atmospheric Sounding Interferometer).
+Global agricultural ammonia emissions from CAMEO reach 44 $TgN yr^{−1}$ and the evaluation shows a highly correlated seasonal cycle with IASI derived-emissions (Infrared Atmospheric Sounding Interferometer).
 It results from the response of ammonia emissions to environmental changes (from land use and meteorology) in CAMEO.

-The second step of my work consists in exploiting CAMEO for future Shared Socio-Economic Scenarios (SSPs; designed within the CMIP6 framework).
+The second step of my work consisted in exploiting CAMEO for future Shared Socio-Economic Scenarios (SSPs; designed within the CMIP6 framework).
 However, livestock densities, a key input data